 Most night nannies have significant baby experience, and usually have a qualification in caring for newborn babies and new mothers such as the Maternity Nurse Training by Babyem, or other specific maternity qualifications such as sleep training, midwifery or nursing qualifications.

 Shared nannies are becoming increasingly common - this is where two or more families share a nanny between them.
 This can work well for all involved, but the employment and tax situations can be complex, and it's worth investing time in getting appropriate advice.

 PACEY supports you

 PACEY can offer you support and guidance as a nanny.
 Join us as a professional nanny and take advantage of a range of offers.
 You can benefit from free networking, resources, support and advice.

-Joining PACEY as a practitioner member gives you membership and and PLI insurance, underwritten by Royal and Sun Alliance Insurance PLC.
-Find out more of the benefits of being a Nanny member of PACEY and join now.
+PACEY membership includes PACEY Practitioner Insurance, arranged by Childcare Insurance Services (CIS) and underwritten by Covea Insurance PLC.
+Find out more of the benefits of being a member of PACEY and join now.